 - Do you want to stick to the same length?

-- Do you want to each say your own vows or have Tracy repeat them in question format and simply say “I Do” at the end?
+- Do you want to each say your own vows or have your officiant repeat them in question format and simply say “I Do” at the end?

 Generally speaking, for clients who are nervous about the vow writing process, I recommend the following framework to get them going.